 Logan Falls is easiest to reach from Marienville, but can also be reached from Route 666 to the north.
 However, I’ve only ever accessed it via North Forest Road to Coal Bed Run Road, so that’s the only way I can vouch as being doable in a standard car without four-wheel drive.

-As always, conditions can change and use your best judgement as to the safety of reaching Logan Falls as this area is very isolated.
+As always, conditions can change and use your best judgment as to the safety of reaching Logan Falls as this area is very isolated.

 [Click here for information on how to use the coordinates in this article to find your destination.]